rafaelmartins/blohg/docs/install.rst

 but should works in any operating system where Flask_ and Mercurial_ (and/or Git_) run properly.

-blohg works on Python 2.6 and 2.7.
+blohg works on Python 2.7.

 blohg is available at the *Python Package Index* (PyPI_):